f3flight/noip/README.md

     Example: "ip -f inet a show br-extenral | grep -Po 'inet \K[\d.]+'" Default check-interval is 60.

-This program reads data from /etc/noip/noip.conf and updates relevant DNS records managed by no-ip.com.
+This program reads data from /etc/noip/noip.conf and updates relevant DNS records managed by noip.com.
+It also auto-confirms any expiring hosts via noip API.
 Current IP address is re-checked using [ip_command] every [check-interval] seconds, upon change the DNS records are updated.
 The URL https://dynupdate.no-ip.com/nic/update is used to update DNS records.
+Expiry check is performed per .netrc file, once every 7200 seconds.
+The URL https://my.noip.com/api/host/<host-id>/touch is used to auto-confirm expiring hosts.
 ```